October 22, 2024

 Sale of cryptocurrencies restricted in the Netherlands

-These measures are outlined in an internet consultation for the national implementation law of the European Markets in Crypto Assets Regulation (MiCA), which has begun for a duration of six weeks.
+These measures are outlined in an internet consultation for the national implementation law of the European Markets in Assets (MiCA), which has begun for a duration of six weeks.
 On June 30th of this year, the European Commission introduced a new package of laws to regulate the cryptocurrency market, called MiCA (Markets in Crypto Assets Regulation).

-Providers of cryptocurrencies will no longer be able to sell excessively risky or complex products or intentionally misguide buyers.
+Providers of cryptocurrencies will no longer be able to excessively risky or complex products or intentionally misguide buyers.
 If a platform is hacked and cryptocurrencies are stolen, providers will be required to compensate their customers.
 Cryptocurrency service providers are also prohibited from using their customers’ assets for proprietary trading.

 The European and national cryptocurrency legislation aims to increase regulation, but it does not cover all risks.
 Cryptocurrency trading remains an unstable and risky market, even after the implementation of MiCA.
-The Ministry of Finance emphasizes the importance for buyers to thoroughly inform themselves about the purchase of cryptocurrencies and to be aware of the risks associated with cryptocurrency trading.
+The Ministry of emphasizes the importance for buyers to thoroughly inform themselves about the purchase of cryptocurrencies and to be aware of the risks associated with cryptocurrency trading.